emersyx/emersyx_telegram/README.md

 ## Notes

-The `TelegramBot` struct follows the APIs defined in the [emersyx_apis][1] repository, specifically those from the [emtgapi][2] folder.
+The `TelegramGateway` struct follows the APIs defined in the [emersyx_apis][1] repository, specifically those from the [emtgapi][2] folder.

-The `NewTelegramBot` function must be used to create new `TelegramBot` instances.
-An example of how to use this function can be found in the `emtg/tgbot_test.go` file.
+The `NewTelegramGateway` function must be used to create new `TelegramGateway` instances.
+An example of how to use this function can be found in the `emtg/tggw_test.go` file.

 ## tgbotapi